An Online Tour

 The East Wing, a $16 million, multi-use classroom and office building, opened in January, 1999.

-The state-of-the-art facility includes five classrooms, 26 faculty offices, administrative offices for a Career Services Center and a Career Resources Library, two conference rooms, a student lounge, and the John J. and Mary Daly Curtin Public Interest Center, a suite of offices for student groups working on public service projects.
+The facility includes classrooms, faculty offices, administrative offices for Career Services and a Career Resources Center, conference rooms, and the John J. and Mary Daly Curtin Public Interest Center, a suite of offices for student groups working on public service projects.

 The East Wing's brick exterior complements the new law library and the Stuart House administration building, to which it connects, as well as the Barat House alumni and development building.
 The three buildings form an attractive interior courtyard for outdoor use by the law school community.